 A truly genius idea.
 After a trip to the Global Seed Vault in Norway, founders Amy Keller, Kevin Wall, and Susan Smalley developed a product that eliminates food waste, upcycling imperfect produce into nutrient-dense candy.
-Each pack of 12 chews (which come in strawberry and grape varieties) offers one serving of fruits and vegetables: one half of a beet, one carrot, a slice of pumpkin, a slice of sweet potato, and a slice of squash.
+Each pack of chews (which come in strawberry, cherry, orange, and lemon varieties) offers four servings of fruits and vegetables.
 I tasted Faves rather blindly, under the impression that it was just a healthier version of Starburst, and had no idea it contained vegetables until I read the back of the bag.
 They have a very strong, naturally fruity taste, contain a perfectly chewy texture, and are—most importantly—good for the planet.

 These are vitamin-infused M&M’s.
 Sourse claims that chocolate, a prebiotic, is an even better delivery system than gummies or pills, because the nutrients are able to bypass your digestive system entirely, resulting in 90% absorption.
 You have Glow Bites for plant-based collagen, Hype Bites for vitamin B12, Mood Bites for saffron and Vitamin D, and Beauty Bites for biotin.
 I have no idea if these chocolates had any affect on my skin, energy, mood, or hair, but I thoroughly enjoyed the ritual of taking a few of these after meals to satisfy my craving for something sweet.
 They are so much better than your average M&M, because one, they’re bigger, and two, they are made of fair-trade dark chocolate.
 My only complaint is that you have to limit yourself to two of each kind a day, because after all, they are supplements.

 Lily’s Sweets have been around for quite some time now, but founder Cynthia Tice continues to innovate with new offerings.
 My personal favorite are the Dark Chocolate Baking Chips, which I snack on straight out of the bag.
 I like that they’re miniature, and because they’re designed for baking, they have the perfect crunch.
-Lily’s chocolates—including the chocolate bars and peanut butter cups— are fair-trade certified, non-GMO, gluten-free, and have no added sugar.
-And just a few months ago, Lily’s released Gummy Bears and Sour Gummy Worms, which have less than one gram of sugar per bag and come in flavors like Apple-Peach and Lemon-Raspberry.
+I'm also a fan of the Creamy Caramel Filled Dark Chocolate Bars, which, like all Lily's chocolates, are fair-trade certified, non-GMO, gluten-free, and have no added sugar.
+Last year, Lily’s released Gummy Bears and Sour Gummy Worms, which have less than one gram of sugar per bag and come in flavors like Apple-Peach and Lemon-Raspberry.